 Working in close partnership with architects and other professional engineers they help to design most structures, including houses, hospitals, office blocks, bridges, oil rigs, ships and aircraft.
 It is the structural engineer’s responsibility to choose the appropriate materials, such as concrete, steel, timber and masonry, to meet design specifications and they are often involved in inspecting the work and advising contractors.

 Some companies offer additional benefits, such as a company car and private health insurance.

 Income figures are intended as a guide only.

-Graduates of non civil or structural engineering courses are encouraged to study an MSc in Structural Engineering before joining the profession.
+Graduates of non-civil or structural engineering courses are encouraged to study for an MSc in structural engineering before joining the profession.

 Search for postgraduate courses in structural engineering.

 Entry without a degree is possible if you hold a national diploma-level qualification in structural/civil engineering or equivalent.
 However, you will only be able to progress to a Technician Member (TIStructE).
 You will need further qualifications to progress onto the Associate or Chartered memberships.